 If the company buys back his shares it is vital to meet the benefit of the trade test.
 Significant discounts apply to smaller percentage shareholdings.
 So, it makes sense for Tony to hold onto 25% of his shares or more.
 This will ensure that he can get Retirement relief at 65, provided he meets all the conditions then.
 For any of the 3 options above a company valuation will form the basis of the numbers.
 If going for option 2 you will need to be careful.
 Before a buyback let’s assume the position is

 After a share buyback, TNT Ltd cancels Tony’s shares, so there are only 75 shares in issue

 Need help with a company valuation or passing on your business?
-Call Deirdre on 051396703 or contact us.
+Call Deirdre on 051396703 or start here.
 Tell us about you and your business and we will see if we can help.